top of page

 INTRODUCTION

-The Order of the Dark Wizards has a brief presence in the records of Ernt-nador.
+The Order of Black Wizards has a brief presence in the records of Ernt-nador.
 However, for Yondar, there is something yet to be discovered.
-The order dates back to a dark period that engulfed Anahkólion, Anathurilis, and Ernathurilis, but remains hidden in the Annals of History.
-Some historical events throughout the ages have left consequences, although the authors were never mentioned.
-This has always puzzled the Master of the Wizards.
-Over time, still in Ernathurilis, before the Age of Darkness, Yondar became aware that another force was working for evil, later known as the Order of the Dark Wizards.
+The order dates back to a dark period that engulfed Anahkólion, Anathurilis, and Ernathurilis, yet it remains hidden in the Annals of History.
+Certain historical events that transpired over the ages left consequences, although the authors have never been mentioned.
+This has always perplexed the Master of Wizards.
+Over time, still in Ernathurilis, before the Time of Darkness, Yondar became aware that another force was working for evil, which would later be called the Order of Black Wizards.

 MARHUM